-If prices for bond funds in listed Europe and equity investments listed in United States increased by 5% in financial year 2018 and 11% (2018: 7%) respectively with all other variables including tax rate being held constant, the effect on other comprehensive loss will be:
+If prices for equity investments listed in United States increased by 10% (2019: 11%) with all other variables including tax rate being held constant, the effect on other comprehensive loss will be:

-Decrease Decrease/(Increase)
+Decrease/ Decrease/(Increase)

-2019 2018
+2020 2019

 \$'000 \$'000

 Group

-Bond funds listed in Europe - 45

-Equity investments listed in United States 51 30
+Equity investments listed in United States 133 51

-Company

-Bond funds listed in Europe - 45

-A 5% in financial year 2018 and 11% (2018: 7%) weakening in bond funds in listed Europe and equity investments listed in United States respectively would have had the equal but opposite effect to the amounts shown above, on the basis that all other variables remain constant.
+A 10% (2019: 11%) weakening in equity investments listed in United States would have had the equal but opposite effect to the amounts shown above, on the basis that all other variables remain constant.
 This assumes that the decrease does not give rise to impairment.